aes89/MERN-client/README.md

 * User can write a review on a recipe (including picture).
 * Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
 * Filter buttons on saved recipe page at the top to show dishes based off Breakfast, lunch, dinner, snack.
+* Highlight ingredients in single recipe page that the user has a does not have.

 </details>